baliga-lab/cmonkey2/README.md

 ### Description

-This is the Python implementation of the cMonkey algorithm based on the original R implementation by David Reiss, Institute for Systems Biology
+This is the Python implementation of the cMonkey algorithm based on the original R implementation by David J. Reiss, Institute for Systems Biology.

+### Documentation

+A complete set of documentation for installation and running of cMonkey [is available](https://github.com/weiju/cmonkey-python/wiki)

 ### System requirements